Alex Verdugo Player Props: Red Sox vs. Rays

 Alex Verdugo At The Plate

-- Verdugo is hitting .325 with a double, a triple, a home run and three walks.
+- Verdugo has a double, a triple, a home run and three walks while hitting .318.

-- Among the qualifying batters in MLB action, he ranks 35th in batting average, 69th in on-base percentage, and 72nd in slugging.
+- He ranks 42nd in batting average, 82nd in on base percentage, and 81st in slugging among qualified batters in MLB.

+- He has hit a home run in one of 11 games, and in 2.1% of his plate appearances.

-- In three games this season (30.0%), Verdugo has picked up an RBI, including two games with multiple runs batted in.
+- Verdugo has driven in a run in three games this year (27.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.